ynsfsc/Production---Inventory-Management-System/README.md

 # Inventory - Production Management System

-Using simplex method in c++ to compute the optimal cost and monthly production of one product and 12 months period ( Tried many LP solver based on simplex method, do not work!
-Problem Occured: 1. cycling 2.
-Unbounded 3.
-Unknown Error)  based on the input demand, production cost, inventory cost and other type of cost.
+Using simplex method in c++ to compute the optimal cost and monthly production of one product and 12 months period based on the input demand, production cost, inventory cost and other type of cost.

 ## Files